 Set new fitness goals

 You can keep fit and stay active even if you're not the sporty type.
 Participating in an exercise class for seniors is a good way to stay accountable for your fitness goals.
 Low-impact activities like swimming, biking, and tai chi are excellent ways to boost your endurance, strength, flexibility, and balance.
 Join a gym, train for a marathon, take up yoga for seniors, or become part of a walking group.
 As an added bonus, being more active over the course of the day will help you get a better sleep at night.

 Sharing your expertise can be a very fulfilling way to give back.
-Becoming a mentor to a young person allows you to act as both a teacher and a coach and make a positive difference in a kid's life.
+Becoming a mentor to a young person lets you act as both a teacher and a coach and make a positive difference in a kid's life.
 Plus, research in The Journals of Gerontology Series A: Biological Sciences and Medical Sciences has demonstrated that older adults who mentor young people are three times as happy as those who don't.
 According to a Harvard Business Review article, mentors also show improved cognitive functioning.
 Here are a few ways you can get involved:

 Of course, there are many additional ways to help others benefit from your knowledge and experience.
 Teach a course at your local community center or library.
 Offer tutoring services to high school or college students.
 Or volunteer with the SCORE Association and help local entrepreneurs grow their businesses.